How to Catch L_2-Heavy-Hitters on Sliding Windows: Estimation of Non-Smooth Properties Relativized to the Number of Distinct Elements

 \section{Estimation of Non-Smooth Properties Relativized to the Number of Distinct Elements}

-In this section we extend the method shown above and apply it on other non-smooth functions.
-While above we relate the frequent-elements problem to the smooth $L_2$ problem, in this section we use a different smooth function to partition the stream, namely the distinct elements count problem.
-This allows us to provide efficient semi-smooth approximations for the Similarity and $\alpha$-Rarity (non-smooth) properties.
+In this section we extend the method shown above and apply it to other non-smooth functions.
+In contrast to the smooth $L_2$ used above, in this section we use a different smooth function to partition the stream, namely the distinct elements count problem.
+This allows us to obtain efficient semi-smooth approximations for the (non-smooth) \emph{similarity} and \emph{$\alpha$-rarity} tasks.